-Is Kawhi Leonard Playing Tonight?
-Clippers vs. Pelicans Injury Report
+Is Kawhi Leonard playing tonight?
+Clippers vs. Pelicans injury report

-The LA Clippers have embarked on a three-game road trip to two cities, starting with the New Orleans Pelicans on Wednesday night.
-It's the fourth game in a difficult, five-in-seven stretch for the Clippers.
+The LA Clippers are in the middle of a three-game road trip, currently in New Orleans on Thursday night for the second night of a back-to-back set and the fifth game in a tough five-in-seven stretch for the team.

-Seven-time NBA All-Star Kawhi Leonard was unable to play in Monday night's loss against the San Antonio Spurs due to a left ankle sprain suffered late in Saturday night's game against the Sacramento Kings.
-Leonard departed the game in the fourth quarter, went back to the locker, and was quickly ruled out for the remainder of the game.
-After the game, the Clippers announced that Leonard was dealing with a left ankle sprain and that he would be re-evaluated prior to the upcoming three-game trip.
+Seven-time NBA All-Star Kawhi Leonard returned from a one-game absence on Wednesday night and played against the Pelicans.
+Leonard was previously unable to take part in Monday night's loss against the San Antonio Spurs due to a left ankle sprain suffered late in Saturday night's game against the Sacramento Kings.

+Leonard departed the Kings game in the fourth quarter and was subsequently ruled out for the remainder of the game.
+Kawhi Leonard made a quick recovery in time to play on Wednesday night, but will be play again on Thursday night?

 Here's everything we know about Kawhi Leonard's injury status for tonight's game vs. the Pelicans.